awslabs/aws-athena-query-federation/athena-example/README.md

     protected ListSchemasResponse doListSchemaNames(BlockAllocator allocator, ListSchemasRequest request) {}

     /**
-     * Used to get the list of tables that this source contains.
+     * Used to get a paginated list of tables that this source contains.
+     * A complete (un-paginated) list of tables should be returned if the request's pageSize is set to
+     * ListTablesRequest.UNLIMITED_PAGE_SIZE_VALUE.
      *
      * @param allocator Tool for creating and managing Apache Arrow Blocks.
      * @param request Provides details on who made the request and which Athena catalog and database they are querying.
      * @return A ListTablesResponse which primarily contains a List<TableName> enumerating the tables in this